Trade News & Analysis

 Russia’s total trade reached about US$745 billion during 2025, also showcasing a significant, albeit shifting, trade surplus of about US$120 billion.
 In this section we cover all news concerning Russian trade developments, with Russian exporters increasingly reaching out into new markets on a global basis as it pivots away from the West.
 This is the definitive source on Russian trade.
 Get the latest data, analysis, and news on Russia’s import/export activities, trade agreements, and increasing commercial partnerships with the Global South.

-Russian Agricultural Exports To Egypt Up 20% In 2024
+Russian Agricultural Exports To Tunisia and Egypt Up 30 and 20% In 2024

 Read full article →